All Products

 Notification Policy

-This field is displayed only when Alert Notification is set to Standard Mode.
-Valid values:
+Displayed only when Alert Notification is set to Standard Mode.
+Options:

-• Do Not Specify Notification Policy: If alerts are triggered, no notification is sent.
-Notifications are sent only when the matching rules of a notification policy is triggered.
+• Do Not Specify Notification Policy: Alerts are generated but no notifications are sent.
+Notifications are sent only when the matching rules of a notification policy are triggered.

-• Specify a notification policy: If you specify a notification policy, ARMS sends notifications by using the notification method specified in the notification policy.
-You can select an existing notification policy or create a notification policy.
+• Specify a notification policy: Select an existing notification policy or create one.
 For more information, see Create and manage a notification policy.

 No data